 Central to the Enterprise way of doing thing are a set of Guiding Principles.
 These values underpin our day-to-day interactions with customers, vendors, community partners and one another.
 One of these founding values embodies our commitment to “strengthen our communities, one neighbourhood at a time”.
 Enterprise Car Club delivers on this on many fronts.
 Our fleet of hybrid and fuel-efficient vehicles bring environmental benefits as we help improve air quality.
 The provision of the service helps ease local congestion as the overall number of vehicles on the road is reduced.
 And we collaborate with local councils, developers, planners, businesses and other providers of shared transport to better shape the future of mobility.
 We also heavily involve ourselves in local and national charitable initiatives, as well as invest in innovation that develops new renewable fuels.

 By taking private vehicle ownership off the road, Enterprise Car Club creates space for active travel, making it safer and more attractive to the wider community.
 Car Club members themselves after joining are likely to walk more and cycle more than they did prior to obtaining membership.
-Research shows that up to 60% of car club members walk three times a week, and up to 30% have used a bicycle as frequently – compared an average of just 14% of people cycling more than once a week*.
+Research shows that up to 61% of car club members use public transport at least once a week, and up to 32% have used a bicycle as frequently – compared to an average of just 15% of people cycling more than once a week*.
 This is because car club members have a greater propensity to opt for these active travel modes for smaller localised journeys, using a car only when really needed.